• Ensure that you have signed up as a “Bidding” user on the FrontierLandAuctions.com website.

 During this time:

-• The Buyer arranges financing
+• The Buyer finalizes financing (if needed)

 • The Buyer sends all purchase funds to their lawyer